 Creator of this trout fly: Frank Sawyer

 Country of origin for this trout fly: England

 This trout fly is designed to be fished on Rivers & Streams, Still Water fish

 - Tail : Grey goose fibres.

-- Body : Grey goose feathers & copper wire wound on together.
+- Body : Grey goose feathers and copper wire wound on together.

 - Underbody : Copper wire.

-Underbody's build up of copper wire is in relationship with how and where the nymph will be fished, i.e. how deep and/or how fast the flow.
+Underbody's build up of copper wire is in relationship with the depth the fly will be used and the speed of flow of the water.

 Comments from other fly fishermen

 Currently there are no comments about the Sawyer's Grey Goose fly pattern from other fly fishermen yet.

 To make a comment, please sign-in or register securely with us.